khalidr/DynamicValidation/README.md

 So we are saying that the `CuppingScore` must be greater than 1 and the `treeVariety` must be `Arabica`.
 You can have any number of validations and they will all get executed.

 Now if a user submits a `FoodUnit` json object with `productType` equal to `coffee`, the above validations will be run.
-Here is an example:
+For example:

 ```
 {